 ADDRESS

-The address of JLJCC shall be the private address of the Secretary or Treasurer or as otherwise be agreed to or directed by the Committee.
+The mailing address of JLJCC shall PO Box 3618, Success WA 6964.

 OBJECTS

-5.1 To provide an opportunity for juniors to play community cricket.
+To provide an opportunity for juniors to play community cricket.

-To encourage, teach and improve the standard of cricket in the club’s district.
+To encourage and teach players to develop their skills through the season.

-To foster social relations with JLJCC and all parents of juniors registered with the club.
+To promote social relations with JLJCC, coaches and all parents/guardians of registered junior players.

-To promote the principals of the South West Metropolitan Junior Cricket Council.
+To promote the principles of the South West Metropolitan Junior Cricket Council.

 NON-PROFIT

-The property and income of JLJCC shall be applied solely towards the promotion of the objects of the association and no part of that property or income may be paid or otherwise distributed, directly or indirectly, to members, except in good faith in the promotion of those objects.
+The property and income of JLJCC shall be applied towards the promotion of the objects of the Club and no part of that property or income may be paid or otherwise distributed, directly or indirectly, to members, except in good faith in the promotion of those objects.

 MEMBERSHIP Shall consist of:

-7.1 LIFE MEMBERS
+7.1 MEMBERS

-7.1.1 Any member of the club who has given outstanding service to JLJCC for a period of 5 consecutive seasons may be awarded Life Membership by the Executive in consultation with active committee members – if the nominated member is an active committee member they will not have a vote.

-7.1.2 Life Membership must be elected by two thirds majority of the Executive Members and the committee.

-7.1.3 Life Members may attend all meetings of the JLJCC and speak on all matters and have the right to have one vote only.

-7.2 MEMBERS

-Any parent or guardian of a financial player or interested party will be referred as a Member and will have one voting right.
+7.1.1 Any parent or guardian of a financial player or person who has been granted Social Membership will be referred to as a Member and will have one voting right.
 Only Members shall be entitled to hold office and enjoy the privileges of JLJCC.

+SOCIAL MEMBERS

+A person who is not the parent or guardian of a player may make submission to be a Social Member of the Club.
+The motion, decision and expiry of this submission is to be minuted at a General Meeting or Annual General Meeting.
+Social Members must hold, and present for viewing by the Committee, a current Western Australian Working With Children Check.

+7.2 LIFE MEMBERS

+7.2.1 Any member of the club who has given outstanding service to JLJCC for a period of 5 consecutive seasons may be awarded Life Membership by the Executive in consultation with active Committee members – if the nominated member is an active Committee member they will not have a vote.

+7.2.2 Life Membership must be elected by two thirds majority of the Executive Members and the Committee.

+7.2.3 Life Members may attend all meetings of the JLJCC and speak on all matters and have the right to have one vote only.

 REGISTER OF MEMBERS:

-8.1 The Secretary, on behalf of JLJCC, must keep and maintain in an up to date condition a register of the members of JLJCC and their postal or residential addresses and, upon the request of a member of the JLJCC, shall make the register available for the inspection of the member and the member may make a copy of or take an extract from the register but shall have not right to remove the register for that purpose.
+8.1 The Secretary, on behalf of JLJCC, must keep and maintain in an up to date condition a register of the members of JLJCC and their postal or residential addresses and, upon the request of a member of the JLJCC, shall make the register available for the inspection of the member and the member may make a copy of or take an extract from the register but shall have no right to remove the register for that purpose.

-8.2 The register must be kept and maintained at the Secretary’s place of resident, or at such other place as the members at a general meeting decide.
+8.2 The register must be kept and maintained at the Secretary’s place of residence, or at such other place as the members at a general meeting decide.

 8.3 The Secretary must cease the name of a person who dies or who ceases to be a member to be deleted from the register of members.

+8.4 The Registrar, on behalf of JLJCC, must keep and maintain in an up to date condition a register of player members of JLJCC and their postal or residential addresses.

 TERMINATION OF MEMBERSHIP